I3A-NavSys/navsim/doc/install.md

 ## Set up your machine

 You can install NAVSIM on either a real computer or a virtual machine.
-In the second case, we have successfully tested it with VMware Workstation Player 17.
-You can obtain it [here](https://www.vmware.com/es/products/workstation-player/workstation-player-evaluation.html).
+In the second case, we have successfully tested it with [VMware Workstation Player 17](https://www.vmware.com/es/products/workstation-player/workstation-player-evaluation.html), with the following configuration:

+- 8 processors
+- 32GB RAM
+- 50GB hard drive
+- Activated 3D acceleration (assigning 8GB of RAM)

 Configure a computer with **Ubuntu 22.04.3 LTS (Jammy Jellyfish)**.
 You can obtain a Desktop Image [here](https://releases.ubuntu.com/jammy/).
 Install the system and update everything.